 This service is now operated by Marshall Volvo.

 How much will the trial cost?

-£50 rental for 12 days plus a £100 deposit which will be fully refunded if the vehicle is returned in satisfactory condition.
+Free rental for 30 days.
+All we ask for is a £100 deposit which will be fully refunded if the vehicle is returned in satisfactory condition.
 The vehicle will be checked before it is signed out and again once it is signed in.

 How long will be trial last?

-The trial will last 12 calendar days.
-Taxi Licensing will issue the vehicles on a Wednesday (day 1) and expect the vehicle to be returned on the following Monday (day 12).
-This will give participants two full weekends of use.
+The trial will last 30 calendar days.
+Taxi Licensing will issue the vehicles on the first Monday of the month (day 1) and expect the vehicle to be returned 30 days later.

 What about insurance?

-Vehicles will be insured through Contractsure (the main LEVC insurance provider), which will cover drivers for both “hire and reward” and “public liability” insurance.
+Vehicles will be insured through Collingwood Insurance, which will cover drivers for both “hire and reward” and “public liability” insurance.
 For insurance eligibility, participants:

 - must hold a full clean driving licence,